South Africa state workers join strike bandwagon

 "Those who are dismissed will make sure that there will be no operations operating and that will cause a massacre just like at Marikana," said one worker representative, who asked not to be named.

-Other affected mining firms include Kumba Iron Ore, which was forced to declare "force majeure" to free itself from supply contracts after losing 120,000 metric tons of output per day from its giant Sishen mine.
+Other affected mining firms include Kumba Iron Ore, which is losing 120,000 tonnes of output per day, and AngloGold Ashanti.

-AngloGold Ashanti, the world's third-largest bullion producer, warned that a prolonged strike could lead to the closure of marginal shafts and job losses, but said it was not considering mass sackings.
+The world's third-largest bullion producer warned that a prolonged strike could lead to the closure of marginal shafts and job losses, but said it was not considering mass sackings.

 A strike by more than 20,000 truck drivers entered its third week on Monday, hitting logistics companies and leading to filling stations running out of some grades of fuel.
 Wage talks with employers were expected to resume on Tuesday.